-Prosecutor Angela Gray said: "He told the woman'I love you.
+Prosecutor Angela Gray told the High Court in Glasgow: "He told the woman'I love you.
 I want you to be my girlfriend', and she replied 'Don't be daft.
 I don't even know you'."

 The court heard the woman struggled with Campbell and repeatedly told him "please don't" and "there is no need for this".

 Miss Gray added: "She repeatedly told him to stop and that he was hurting her.
 He did not stop and told her to shut up.